kenhyj/Traceify/README.md

     - Admin panel: Admin can submit patient data to be stored on database
     - Q&A page
     - Symptom Checker page
-    - Location of testing centres - list and map
+    - Location of testing centres - list and map : https://experience.arcgis.com/experience/3862560c5a41418e9d78f4f81688e9d0 something like this
     - Google Maps integration to show map data based on the filter selected
 *	3-7 "standard" requirements (will most likely complete)
     - Financial Benefits page (links to CERB, EI, BC Emergency Workers fund, etc.)